-If you’re a sucker for Art Deco, consider the venerable Hotel Borg (Posthusstraeti 11) – inside of which the first Icelandic branch of Jamie’s Italian is due to debut in spring 2017.
+If you’re a sucker for Art Deco, consider the venerable Hotel Borg (Posthusstraeti 11) – inside of which the first Icelandic branch of Jamie’s Italian opened in spring 2017.

 Light sleepers should be aware that Bankastræti and Austurstræti are hubs for late-night bars, so can be noisy.

 The eastern fringe of downtown – especially the streets just north of Hallgrimskirkja cathedral, Reykjavik’s omnipresent landmark, and extending into the 105 postcode – is quieter, and stacked with mid-range hotels.
 It’s a good place to be: only a 20-minute walk from the main action, but slightly more affordable.

 Hostels are the new hotels in Reykjavik, with more and more opening.
 Do your homework: they range from the low-cost-for-a-reason to actually-very-pricey.